salkhalid/git/README.md

-# Code for Girl First Git/Github Workshop
+# CODE FOR GIRLS Git/Github Workshop
 By contributing to this repository, we will have fun and get to know each other.

 ## Built With
 * HTML
 * CSS
 * Bootstrap
+* Python

 ## Getting Started